 Patients who visit an optometrist are often unaware of the tests or procedures that must be performed as part of their visual health.
 When this occurs, the optometric technician acts as an educator, explaining what the tests or procedures will achieve and how the technician or optometrist will carry them out.
 The technician’s role as an educator also extends to basic eye and visual aid care, with the technician instructing patients on how to properly care for their glasses or contacts.

 Optometric technologists occasionally perform laboratory work, such as grinding lenses, when they are not working directly with patients.
 They also devote time to inventory management, ordering supplies as needed.
 It is the optometrist’s responsibility to clean the optometry equipment on a regular basis and to report any problems that are discovered.
-Administrative tasks such as scheduling appointments with patients, maintaining record databases, and billing may be performed him, but these are usually handled a receptionist or secretary.
+Administrative tasks such as scheduling appointments with patients, maintaining record databases, and billing may be performed by him, but these are usually handled by a receptionist or secretary.